janosrusiczki/rusiczki.net/_drafts/photonia.md

 - Searching (Fulltext search in PostgreSQL)
 - The transition to VueJS
 - Logging in through GraphQL
+- I don't remember if there were builds before self hosting it, but in 2021 when I set up hosting things at home I setup up Jenkins as well and the builds were done via Docker.
+So I set up a Dockerfile and things worked fine.
+Then I moved the builds to Github actions and the Dockerfile went stale.
+Recently deploying it started to feel like a pain and I was eyeing Kamal (known as MRSK before) but what kept me back was Docker.
+But I finally solved that too.

 What's next:

 - It's still not an MVP, there are many things missing, even essential ones such as managing tags and albums
 - Allow signing up and commenting via email or your favorite social network
 - Try to integrate ActivityPub
+- I'm not very proud it relies so much on AWS, so it can't be selfhosted per se.
+S3 can be easily replaced, there are so many S3 compatible services, even self hosted one, but Rekognition...